-Edit as appropriate: Equipment: Once the equipment is produced, the Company has a present right to payment, and the customer has legal title to it along with the significant risks and rewards of ownership.
-The contract specifies that control transfers when the customer accepts the equipment, which may or may not be when the customer receives the equipment (see discussion below on Bill and Hold).
-Customer acceptance is performed by an inspector designated by the customer and documented by a signature from the inspector (tailor as necessary - other examples: customer acceptance is not received until the customer has run parts on the machine at their location and submitted an approval form to the Company to document acceptance, etc.).
-Based on the weight of the indicators, for revenue on equipment performance obligations recognized at a point in time, the revenue should be recognized when the equipment is produced and acceptance is received from the customer.
+Edit as appropriate: Tooling: Once the tooling is produced, the Company has a present right to payment, and the customer has legal title to it along with the significant risks and rewards of ownership.
+Customer acceptance occurs by default once a successful part is produced, and physical possession is not transferred until parts are no longer in production.
+Based on the weight of the indicators, for revenue on tooling performance obligations recognized at a point in time, the revenue should be recognized when the tool is produced and acceptance is received from the customer.